Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: Trace-class properties of the resolvents of and

-The next Proposition is, next to the approximation given in \ref{approxpropandef}, the central result of this first chapter.
-It is similar to the central result obtained in \cite{F1}, where the statement below was shown without the presence of the partial trace $\tr_{\IC^{r}}$, but with much stronger assumptions on the family $A$, which are not sensible for the calculation of the trace.
-In fact, if we would take the intersection of Hypothesis \ref{hyp1} and the assumptions made in \cite{F1}, we would obtain
+The next Proposition is the central result of this chapter.
+It is similar to the central result obtained in \cite{F1}, where the statement below was shown without the presence of the partial trace $\tr_{\IC^{r}}$, but with much stronger assumptions on the family $A$, which are not sensible for the calculation of the principal trace.
+In fact, if we would take the intersection of Hypothesis \ref{hyp1} and the assumptions made in \cite{F1}, we would always end up in the trivial case